-These guidelines dated February 2004 supercede all previous guidelines published by Westerbeke Corporation for all types of exhaust systems.
-Water intrusion is not covered by warranty because it is not caused by a product defect.
+These guidelines dated July 2013 supersede all previous guidelines published by Westerbeke Corporation for all types of exhaust systems.
+Water intrusion is not covered by Westerbeke warranty because it is not caused by a product defect.
 Please study these guidelines carefully before planning your exhaust system installation.